- Journal of Law & Politics

 The Journal of Law & Politics is the first and only nonpartisan publication devoted exclusively to examining the interaction between law and politics.
 Founded in 1983 under the guidance of then-Circuit Judge Antonin Scalia, this interdisciplinary publication consists of articles, essays, and commentaries by scholars, practitioners and national political leaders.
 SL 269.

-The Virginia Journal of Criminal Law, created in 2010, publishes scholarly articles on criminal law and procedure twice yearly.
+The Virginia Journal of Criminal Law, created in 2010, publishes scholarly articles on criminal law and procedure.
 The journal also sponsors legal symposia and conferences.
 Room SL161.

 UVA Law's only e-journal, VJoLT, provides a forum for students, professors and practitioners to discuss emerging issues at the intersection of law and technology.
 Recent issues of the journal have included articles on biotechnology, telecommunications, e-commerce, Internet privacy and encryption.
 Because VJoLT publishes full text articles directly to the Web, its audience is not limited by a fixed number of subscriptions; anyone with Internet access can read an article that the journal has ever published free of charge on www.vjolt.org.
 Room SL147.

 Virginia Journal of Social Policy & the Law

 This journal is a student-edited law journal which publishes articles exploring the intersection of law and social policy issues.
 Recognizing the significance of the law and legal institutions on social conditions, the journal provides a forum in which to examine contending legal, judicial and political perspectives.
 Among the issues the journal addresses are: health care policy, welfare reform, criminal justice, voting rights, civil rights, family law, employment law, gender issues, education and critical race theory.
 Room SL159.

 Virginia Law & Business Review